 How much does it cost to start an LLC in Florida?

-The filing fee for Florida LLCs is $125.
-Using a recommended LLC filing service like ZenBusiness starts at $39 + state fees.
+The cost to form a Florida LLC is $125.
+Using a recommended LLC filing service like Northwest Registered Agent.

 How long does it take to get an LLC in Florida?